Hello!

 Art, fine art, gold bullion, platinum, and gasoline are also valued in US dollars.

-It would not be an exaggeration to say that it is a US dollar fixed term deposit.
+It is no exaggeration to say that it is like holding $20,000 in US dollars or having a US dollar fixed deposit .

-Of course, if the yen appreciates, the value converted into Japanese yen in Japan will fall.
+Of course, if the yen appreciates, the value converted into Japanese yen in Japan will decrease, and if the yen depreciates, the opposite is true.

 I think you should not worry about that and just think about the amount in US dollars.